BrightSky77/Qhack_Quantum_Machine_Learning/README.md

 ## We used Cross Entropy as our loss function and L-BFGS algorithm for optimization.
 They were coded by using pytorch and torch connector provided by qiskit module.

-## The accuracy of model was 94% !!
+## The accuracy of model is 94% !!

 ##Video